 Moderately High Cost Location: Luanda is a moderately high cost location for expatriates and company operations.
 The local currency devaluation has improved affordability of restaurants and services.
 Business class hotel rates have also decreased significantly and are now in line with those of most major international cities (US$ 200-350 per night).
-Similiarly, the cost of quality interpreters has become much more affordable at USD 150-300 per day.
+Similiarly, the cost of quality interpreters has become much more affordable at US$ 150-300 per day.
 Western standard housing and office space are moderately expensive, however prices have decreased due to the decline in demand the result of expatriate staff downsizing in Angola by a number of international oil companies and their service providers.
 Angolan executive salaries are comparable to U.S. levels.
-Though salaries are required to be paid in local currency, many international companies tie compensation rates to an international currency as an offset to local currency devaluation.
+Though salaries are required to be paid in local currency, many international companies tie compensation rates to an international currency.

 Portuguese Language: Angolan government officials and most business executives, outside of the oil industry, require some Portuguese-English interpretation support for meetings.
 Product labeling, marketing materials and most technical level training must also be in Portuguese.
 U.S. companies can take advantage of written marketing/technical material and training expertise from operations in other Portuguese language countries, such as Portugal or Brazil, to assist their Angola market entry efforts.
 Many Angolans are familiar with Spanish due to the historic presence of Cubans in the country and are very open to using this as a bridge language with U.S. companies.
 However, distributors from other Portuguese or Spanish-speaking countries would not be effective as representatives for the Angolan market because local market expertise and in-country product servicing/training support is essential to business success in Angola.